 The writing of Samuel/Kings and Chronicles spans through a period just under 500 years.
 In 1Chronicles 17:14 we see beyond David to Jesus with “… I will settle Him in mine house and in my kingdom, forever: and His throne shall be established for evermore.”

 The context of these books is “chronicled” by the high priest and scribe, Ezra, who was probably residing in Jerusalem.
 Scholars attribute it to him because the temple is the central idea in this book and the next.
 The book reiterates the past relationships with a genealogy starting with Adam to King Saul.
 It is also a search for the positive role models for the new life in Judah.
 It is written for the expatriate Jews embarking on a bittersweet return to their homeland.

 Both books of Chronicles, written after the exile, focus on elements of history God wanted the returning Jews to meditate upon.
 He wanted them to remember their spiritual heritage for upcoming difficult times; it’s the same story told in the Books of Samuel and Kings but from a different perspective.
-The story is written not so much as being repetitive but more from a spiritual observation through the history of the people of Israel.
-When a life seems likes it is going bankrupt in an emotional sense, this example shows us to not overlook resources from in our spiritual inheritance.
+The story is a repetitive writing but as the same story from another perspective, a more spiritual observation through the history of the people of Israel.
+When a life seems likes it is going bankrupt in an emotional sense, this example shows us to not overlook resources from our spiritual inheritance.

 David’s prayer in 1Chronicles 29:10–13 summarizes this inheritance theme from this perspective.
 David, who knew of his waywardness from God’s will, begins with this praise: